Bill-Klay/PlotlyDash-Jira-Connector/ReadMe.md

 * [Python](https://www.python.org/)

 <!-- GETTING STARTED -->
-## Getting Started
+## Getting Started :construction_worker:

 The *ReadMe* documents provides users with a basic introduction to setting up the requirements and get the project running and how improvements can be added.

-### Prerequisites :construction_worker:
+### Prerequisites

-Things you need to know and have before executing the project on you local environment.
+Things you need to know and have before executing the project on your local environment.
 * Python (This project was made and tested on **Python 3.9**, theoratically this should work on anything greater than Python 2.*).
 * Have a basic understanding of Python's Plotly Dash framework.
 * Python Jira library